Custody medical information

 Recommendation - West Midlands Police, April 2021

 The IOPC recommends that West Midlands Police takes steps to ensure that an appropriate and consistent level of information is included in custody records/Electronic Detention Logs (EDLs) when completing a pre-release risk assessment.
-This should include considering: Any minimum standards or training should be in line with the guidance contained in the College of Policing Detention and Custody...
+This should include considering: - minimum standards of information required - any necessary training for custody officers and staf - ongoing monitoring and evaluation of...

 Matched on